PhiliDay/MovieApp/README.md

 * Initially when implementing the fetch data screen, it would show before the first API call as the movies array would be empty.
 I added a count so that it would only appear after this first call.

+*Currently unable to get the ActivityIndicatorView to disappear if the API has finished fetching.
+View stays currently.

 ## What I want to improve: